langroid/langroid/docs/blog/posts/chat-completion.md

 ## Chat Completion Endpoints: under the hood

 How could this work, given that LLMs are fundamentally next-token predictors?
-This is a convenience provided by the LLM API service (e.g. OpenAI or the APIs of local models): when a user invokes the chat-completion endpoint (typically at `/chat/completions` under the base URL), under the hood, the server converts the instructions and multi-turn chat history into a single string, with annotations indicating user and assistant turns, and ending with something like "Assistant:" as in the Example P above.
+This is a convenience provided by the LLM API service (e.g. from OpenAI or local model server libraries): when a user invokes the chat-completion endpoint (typically at `/chat/completions` under the base URL), under the hood, the server converts the instructions and multi-turn chat history into a single string, with annotations indicating user and assistant turns, and ending with something like "Assistant:" as in the Chat-To-Prompt Example above.

-Now the subtle detail to note here is that it matters _how_ the dialog (instructions plus chat history) is converted into a single prompt string.
+Now the subtle detail to note here is this:

+>It matters _how_ the
+dialog (instructions plus chat history) is converted into a single prompt string.
 Converting to a single prompt by simply concatenating the instructions and chat history using an "intuitive" format (e.g. indicating